mrh0/qspl3/README.md

-//Executes file in a separate VM and imports variables marked as export from it's Scope to this Scope: import var1, func1, func2 from "path/file.qs"; import * from "path/file.qs"; //Imports all exports from file.
+//Executes file in a separate VM and imports variables marked as export from it's Scope to this Scope: import var1, func1, func2 from "path/file.qs"; import * from "path/file.qs"; //Imports all exports from file. import ALL from "path/file.qs"; //Imports all exports from file. import Math; //Imports Math from internal extension.

 //Imports 'externalVar1' from a extension class in a external jar file: import externalVar1 from "com.my.extension.MyExtension@filepath.jar";